The Village School

 1960

 This was the period when many ancient buildings in the village were listed for their historic value, however the school building was not listed then and never has been.
 The usually reason given is that at the time of the listed designations, buildings that had already had been altered in a way that detracted from their originality did not qualify for a listed status.
-In the case of the school this was a mixed blessing, as a listed status would have inhibited its further development, preserving it as it appears at the top on this page, but it would not have had the useful purposes it has had in recent times.
+For the school this was a mixed blessing, as listing would have inhibited its further development, preserving it as it appears at the top on this page, but it would not have had the useful purposes it has had in recent times.

 1969